 Talk to your ex about what’s really going on.
 Given what you say about your friendship, only good can come out of an open discussion on your true feelings for each other.
 A good talk will help both of you decide on the right and necessarily thing to do in the best interest of the other.

-No one rules works for all, you have to find what works for the two of you.
+In other words, no one size fits all situations, you have to do what is right for the two of you.